The Graduate School of Management has several Teaching Assistant positions open for 2015-2016.

 Teaching assistants appointment of 25% or higher receive a fee remission*, expect for courses taken in Summer Sessions**.
 Teaching Assistants appointed to Summer Sessions are appointed by the Office of Summer Sessions.
 There are no fee remissions offered for any student academic appointment during the Summer.

 * Fee remission includes Education and Registration fees as well as Health Insurance.
-Please note: self-supporting degree programs (i.e. Working Professional) do not receive a fee remission.
-These TA’s receive a salary only.
+Please note: self-supporting degree programs (i.e. Working Professional, MPAc) do not receive a fee remission.
+If you are an MPAc student, or enrolled in one of our working professional MBA programs, and you are hired as a TA, Reader, etc., you will only receive a salary, your program tuition will not be reduced.